medusajs/medusa/packages/medusa-file-minio/README.md

 }
 ```

+Optionally a `download_url_duration` option can be specified to change the valid duration of presigned download links.
+The duration is configured in seconds.
+(Default = 60 seconds)

 ## Configuring a private bucket in Minio

 Certain operations in Medusa such as data import and export require a separate, protected bucket.
 The plugin will raise an error if operations used for imports and exports are invoked without the correct setup.